Digital Asset Management Taxonomy: 7 Best Practices for your DAM

 What next?

-If you start off right with a strong digital asset management taxonomy and allow it to grow with your organization, your DAM will provide a quick, valuable search experience for your users far into the future.
+If you start off right with a strong digital asset management taxonomy and allow it to grow with your organization, your DAM platform will provide a quick, valuable search experience for your users far into the future.

 Your digital asset management system can make it easier to implement the taxonomies your users need.
-Find out how Cortex allows you to create multiple taxonomies that you can easily audit and develop to fit your organization and its needs.
+Find out how OrangeDAM allows you to create multiple taxonomies that you can easily audit and develop to fit your organization and its needs.